 For example, if a person with low self esteem believes that they ‘worthless’ or ‘incompetent’ for example, then having somebody tell them that ‘they are a really lovely person’ does not ‘fit’ with their self-perception.

-When this happens confirmation bias kicks-in to help interpret this information in a way that fits with the ‘truth’ about themselves which is that that are not really lovely at all.
+When this happens confirmation bias kicks-in to help interpret this information in a way that fits with the perceived ‘truth’ about themselves which is that they are not really lovely at all.

 In circumstances like this, a ‘logical’ set of steps are followed that help make sense of this apparent disparity:

 - Firstly, if I know that I am NOT a lovely person then this person does not really mean what they say.

 - If they don’t mean what they say then they are just saying it to make me ‘feel better’ and therefore don’t care about me.

 - The reason they don’t care about me is that I am a worthless person.

 - Now what they’re saying makes more sense because they think I’m worthless which is what I also believe.